 - We shall send you a financial statement, showing

 - all money received and required, and what for

 - whether we need money from you in order to complete

-- The exchange of conveyancing Contracts itself is done by us over the telephone and can take a few hours to finish.
-The procedure is complicated, but it starts with the Solicitor for the person at one end of the chain, who is not selling, and ends with the Solicitor for the person at the other end, who is not buying.
-As soon as Contracts have been exchanged we will let you know.
+- The exchange of conveyancing contracts itself is done by us over the telephone and can take a few hours to finish.
+The procedure is complicated, but it starts with the Solicitor for the person at the top of the chain, who is not selling, and ends with the Solicitor for the person at the other end, who is not buying.
+As soon as contracts have been exchanged we will let you know.

-- What the Contract says about buildings (fire) insurance can vary.
+- What the contract says about buildings (fire) insurance can vary.
 If you are selling, then it is best not to cancel the buildings insurance until completion.
-If you are buying, then it is best to insure as soon as Contracts have been exchanged.
+If you are buying, then you need to insure the property as soon as contracts have been exchanged.
 It is much better for the property to be insured twice than not at all (they can catch fire!).
-If you are having a mortgage then your lender may look after this - check with them.
+If you are having a mortgage then your lender may look after this – check with them.
 If you are not having a mortgage, you will have to do this yourself.

 - There are also one or two legal checks we have to make.
 If you are having a mortgage, we are required by your lender to check that you have not been made bankrupt.
 We also make a conveyancing search at the Land Registry to check that nothing has been registered against the title within the last few weeks.

 You will have to